cloudforet-io/api-doc/content/en/secret/v1/TrustedSecret.md

 ### create

-Creates a new Trusted Secret.
-When creating the resource, external `data` is encrypted, and a `trusted_secret_id` is issued for data access by other microservices.
+Create a new trusted secret.
+Created trusted secret is encrypted and stored securely.